Series: Agfact H2.1.7 Edition: fifth Last updated: February 2022

 Do not put artificial fertilisers in the planting hole.
 If the tree is planted too deep or allowed to settle below ground level, the value of the rootstock will be lost.
-Make sure the soil is pressed firmly around the tree’s base, and form a basin around the tree to make watering easier.
+Make sure the soil is pressed firmly around the tree’s base and form a basin around the tree to make watering easier.
 Pour about 10 L of water slowly into the basin to consolidate the tree and provide a reserve of moisture.
-Rewater several times a week until new shoots appear.
+Water several times a week until new shoots appear.

 Apart from removing suckers and shoots from the rootstock and trunk, there is no need to prune the tree until the dead wood has to be removed.
-The citrus tree is self-shaping but in time the shaded inside twigs and limbs should be removed to open the centre and reduce the risk of fungal diseases like melanose.
+The citrus tree is self-shaping but in time the shaded inside twigs and limbs should be removed to open the centre and reduce the risk of fungal diseases such as melanose.

 The lower growth (up to 30 cm above ground level) can also be removed if necessary to assist in the tree’s soil management.
 This pruning is called ‘skirting’.

 If individual branches impede access or are crowding other trees, fences or paths, they can be removed completely or cut back to any convenient position.
 Citrus trees readily produce new growth from near major pruning cuts.